brendanconnolly/BlogPosts/PanoramicQuality/Part5-ArchitectureResponsibilities.md

-testing to make sure that metrics are being accurately measured.
-Are you measuring the right things.
-Are there things you thought you might need but don't.

 Knowing, and protecting created an information strategy, this step is where we start to validate that strategy and its implementation.